contains the active ingredient olanzapine

 reaction following abrupt discontinuation (profuse sweating, nausea or vomiting)

 absence of menstrual periods and changes in the regularity of menstrual periods

-difficulty in initiating urination
+involuntary passing of urine or difficulty in initiating urination

 unusual hair loss or thinning.

 The above list includes serious side effects that may require medical attention.